pivotal/docs-tap/scst-store/amr/data-model-and-concepts.hbs.md

 ### <a id='doraMetrics'></a> DoraMetrics

-The `DoraMetrics` data model represents the information of DORA Metric.
+The `DoraMetrics` data model represents the DORA Metric information.
 The Observer sends this information to the Cloud Event Handler to store `DoraMetrics`.
 See [CloudEvent JSON specification for Supply Chain Security Tools - Artifact Metadata Repository](cloudevents.hbs.md).

-`AggregatedLeadTime` is a velocity metric that describes the median amount of time in seconds for a commit to be deployed into an environment. `AggregatedDeployments` describes how frequently a team successfully released to production in a given time range.
+`AggregatedLeadTime` is a velocity metric that describes the median amount of time in seconds for a commit to deploy to an environment. `AggregatedDeployments` describes how frequently a team releases to production in a time range.
 You can point multiple `DoraMetricsPerCorrelationID` to one `DoraMertric`.

 ### <a id='metrics-correlation-ID'></a> DoraMetricsPerCorrelationID

 The `DoraMetricsPerCorrelationID` data model represents the information of DORA Metric for a Correlation ID.
-The Correlation ID that groups the all the artifacts together.
+The Correlation ID groups the all the artifacts together.
 The Observer sends this information to the Cloud Event Handler to store `DoraMetricsPerCorrelationID`.
 See [CloudEvent JSON specification for Supply Chain Security Tools - Artifact Metadata Repository](cloudevents.hbs.md).